... and nothing squanders it like more of the same messages in more of the same jargon.

 How did Alert Logic, the first SaaS-enabled managed detection and response provider, encourage enterprises to migrate to the cloud even as they remained skeptical of cloud security?
 By sounding three notes: better, faster, and cheaper – the rudiments of messaging crafted by bVIVID.

 For the science of building loyalty Virgin America turns to TIBCO, which automates its frequent-flyer program.
 Where does TIBCO turn to craft its case studies?
 To us.
 The dozens we've produced demonstrate TIBCO's purpose: to equip enterprises to circulate real-time data and leverage analytics, both key to growth.

 Consumer packaged goods are famous for hiding elusive profit; in complex configurations of trade-promotion analytics, the fine details of pricing strategies, and even the nuances of brand identity.
 Market-research firms adept at spotting them hold an advantage.
 IRI is among them, as our series of case studies showed.

 How to cure gaps across the enterprise where integrations and automations should be?
 By turning business-process flows into immediately executable software automation code ─ a fix we named Integration as a Self-Service™ in a white paper we wrote for the "fixer," Kapow Software.

-Replacing its high-protein claim with an appeal to heart health has paid off for Planters, a unit of Kraft Heinz.
-Still, "healthy" is no golden ticket, says research firm IRI in a white paper for food marketers written by bVIVID.
-Long term, it says, discrete nutritional claims like “low sodium” will eclipse “healthy.”
+Replacing its high-protein claim with an appeal to heart health has paid off for Planters.
+Still, "healthy" is no golden ticket, says market-research firm IRI in a white paper for food marketers written by bVIVID.
+Long term, it forecasts, discrete nutritional claims like “low sodium” and "no salt" will eclipse “healthy.”

 WE'LL TAKE THE STAIN.
 YOU KEEP THE SHIRT.